-The outlook for American consumer spending appears to us to be solid, with consumer confidence strong, a tight labor market and wages trending higher.
+The outlook for American consumer spending appears to us to be solid, with consumer confidence remaining strong, a tight labor market and wages trending higher.
 However, spending on traditional retail items has been cautious and competition among retailers may limit profitability, while recent softening in auto sales and housing is worth paying attention to.

 Market outlook for the consumer discretionary sector

-The status of the U.S. consumer looks to us to be solid and has shown signs of improving as the labor market remains tight and wages are moving higher.
-In fact, the January retail sales report from the Census Bureau showed a decent 3.6% year-over-year gain, although January numbers can tend to be volatile.
+As mentioned, fundamentally, the American consumer continues to look good to us, with near-historical-low unemployment, still relatively low interest rates, and modestly rising wages.
+In fact, the September retail sales report from the Census Bureau showed a decent 5.9% year-over-year gain.
 Additionally, as mentioned, we’re seeing wages increase in a growing number of areas.
-Average hourly earnings have risen 2.9% over the past 12 months—the highest level since June 2009, according to the Bureau of Labor Statistics—slightly higher than the previous month’s reading and still in what could be considered a sweet spot of modestly growing wages, but not growing fast enough to prompt the Fed to pursue more aggressive tightening.
-Continued low interest rates support consumer borrowing and spending and the January reading for the Conference Board's Consumer Confidence Index® rose to a quite high 125.4.
+Average hourly earnings have risen 3.1% over the past 12 months, according to the Bureau of Labor Statistics—slightly higher than the previous month’s reading and still in what could be considered a sweet spot of modestly growing wages, but not growing fast enough to prompt the Fed to pursue more aggressive tightening.
+Continued low interest rates support consumer borrowing and spending, and the October reading for the Conference Board's Consumer Confidence Index® rose again to an 18-year high at 137.9.

 While the consumer’s status looks fairly positive, at this point in the business cycle—which we view in the latter stages—the consumer discretionary sector has tended to perform more in line with the market, as it tends to be an early mover in the business cycle.
 That doesn’t mean that it couldn’t outperform in the current environment, but we also don’t want to completely ignore historical precedent.
 Additionally, there still appears to be a mismatch between job seekers' skills and the jobs available, leading some folks to work for less than they would like.
-In fact, the recent NFIB (National Federation of Independent Business) survey for January reported that when asked what their biggest problem was, small business owners continued to list finding quality labor as their single biggest problem, taking the top spot away from taxes.
+In fact, the NFIB (National Federation of Independent Business) survey for October reported that when asked what their biggest problem was, small business owners continued to list finding quality labor as their single biggest problem.

 Meanwhile, the spending mix is shifting, with online sales rising, although at a less rapid rate, while traditional department store sales have been relatively tepid, and the resulting price competition has created a tough environment for many retailers.
-The retail sales report for January by the Census Bureau showed that department store sales actually rose 1.0% over the year ago period, while non-store retailers (online) rose a solid 13.2%, continuing a trend of recent year-over-year data showing those numbers slowly converging, potentially indicating a balance between online and traditional shopping may be getting closer.
-And, anecdotally, we’ve seen an increasing number of “traditional” retailers note either slowing sales growth or falling sales, or that they’ve had to shut down business altogether.
-Contrary to popular opinion, however, we believe this is helping to “right size” the retail industry that had overcapacity of poorly performing retailers, ultimately helping those retailers that do survive.
+The retail sales report for September by the Census Bureau showed that department store sales were down 0.3% versus the year-ago period, while non-store retailers (online) rose a solid 9.9%, illustrating the continuing challenges facing “traditional” retailers as the group continues to “right size” in our view, paring weaker performers from an overcrowded space.